andreubotella/andreubotella.com/blog/newline-normalizations-in-form-submissions.md

 _**Note:** I originally published this post
 [on the WHATWG blog](https://blog.whatwg.org/newline-normalizations-in-form-submission).
-When reposting it in this blog (in February 2023), I added syntax highlighting, fixed a few typos, and added a clarifying comment on one of the code samples._
+When reposting it in this blog (in March 2023), I added syntax highlighting, fixed a few typos, and added a clarifying comment on one of the code samples._

 If you work with form submissions, you might have noticed that form values